hiteshhb/simpleChatBotQA/README.md

-It simple chat bot for QA on uploaded PDF file, based on nltk to generate closest answer for question keywords.
+It is an simple chat bot for QA on uploaded PDF file, based on nltk to generate closest answer for question keywords.